Zabuton

-A zabuton (kanji: 座布団, ざぶとん, /ja/ ZAH-boo-tone) is a cushion for sitting that is commonly used in traditional Japanese settings.
+A zabuton (座布団, ざぶとん, /ja/) is a cushion for sitting that is commonly used in traditional Japanese settings.
 Zabuton is a Japanese loanword that is also sometimes used in Western culture to describe the zaniku, a flat mat that a zafu is placed on.

 The zabuton is generally used while sitting in a seiza or agura position and may also be used when sitting on a chair.
 Zabuton are used during meditation such as zazen.
 In a more casual setting, the zabuton can be used in conjunction with a zaisu, a type of Japanese legless chair, with or without an accompanying kyōsoku (脇息), a Japanese-style armrest.
 Ordinarily, any place in Japan where seating is on the floor will be provided with zabuton for sitting comfort.
 The dimensions of a zabuton can vary, but are typically approximately 2 ft to 3 ft square and usually an inch or two thick.
 They are sometimes made with threaded embroidery and tassels on the four corners and at the center of the zabuton, and often with a removable outer cover that can be washed separately.